What are OER?

 Pillar Online Education

 Within this pillar (link refers to Dutch website), funding is granted for the redesign of existing education or the development of new online forms of education.
 Projects are in line with yearly themes.
-For 2021 this is ‘activating teaching, learning, and assessment’ and two challenges were mentioned to which the projects need to focus on: how to get and keep students engaged and how to deal with assessment when students are on a distance (due to the massive switch to online education given the corona measures) .
+For 2022 this is ‘the optimal blend’ .
 SURF offers a dedicated page on this theme (in Dutch).

 Pillar Open Learning Materials